microsoft/sarif-pattern-matcher/docs/DebuggingGuide.md

     `git clone https://github.com/YOURGITHUBACCOUNT/sarif-pattern-matcher`

-2. Run BuildAndTest.exe from the root of the enlistment.
+2. Run BuildAndTest.cmd from the root of the enlistment.
 This will properly load all submodules and validate some machine configuration/settings.
 Complete any recommended installs/upgrades (e.g., to install a newer sdk via VS installer individual components):

     `D:\src\sarif-pattern-matcher> BuildAndTest.cmd`